-To learn more about the benefits of FFT and if the service can benefit your youth/family, please call our FFT Supervisor at 540.273.3105.
+To learn more about the benefits of FFT and if the service can benefit your youth/family, please visit UMFS.org/FFT.

 To make an FFT referral:

 - For FAPT-approved CSA funds, please fill out the referral form on our website at UMFS.org/FFT. - Through CSU, please go to the website (evidencebasedassociates.com/virginiaservice-coordination) and click on the CSU tab.
 A Referral Form is available for completion.
 The completed referral form should be sent to RSCCentral@ ebanetwork.com.